 The Spinone standard emphasizes that it is a “head” breed and yet the test does not emphasize the head?
 Is this why there are many Spinone being shown and finished with bad heads?

 The Doberman Pinscher is a cropped and docked breed yet not one breed test question mentions this fact.
 Notably the Doberman is the only cropped breed with NO description of a dropped ear in the Breed Standard yet judges are putting up uncropped Dobermans

-Some judges are eliminating Nova Scotia Duck Tolling Retriever exhibits just because the tail lacks a white tip.
-This is NOT a requirement in the breed standard!
-There are two test questions about the color white that fail to make clear the standard’s statements on tail color.
+but this is NOT a requirement in the breed standard!
+There are two judging test questions that fail to make clear the standard’s statements on tail color.

 The Schipperkes Standard states that either a level or scissors bite is acceptable yet there are judges disregarding this when judging the breed.
 A possible reason may be the AKC test; the only applicable test question is about a slightly overshot bite.

 All Parent Clubs need to redouble their efforts to educate judges properly and combine it with our next step in order to be as proactive as possible.

 Let me suggest that breed club show chairs have completely missed the boat by not tightening up their contracts with clauses to protect the Breed Standard requirements.
 Breed clubs are responsible for the protection and preservation of their breed so they should work with show giving member and host clubs to ensure the continuance of a standard-conforming purebred dog.

 With all the attorneys as AKC judges and dog club members you would think sound legal practices would be followed, after all isn’t “Contracts 101” the first year of law school?

 The contract between judges and clubs covers transportation, food, travel and the judge’s fee but

 most overlook the most important, underlying reason for all of exhibiting; the promulgation of the breed standard.